Braves vs. Yankees Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Max Fried (3-1) will take to the mound for the Braves and make his eighth start of the season.
+- The Braves will hand the ball to Bryce Elder (8-4) for his 24th start of the season.

-- Fried has started seven games this season, and he's lasted five or more innings five times.
-He averages 5.1 innings per appearance.
+- Elder has made 20 starts of five or more innings in 23 chances this season, and averages 5.7 frames when he pitches.

-- He has made seven appearances and finished four of them without allowing an earned run.
+- In 23 appearances this season, he has finished five without allowing an earned run.

 |Opponent